 There are many frameworks for thinking critically available online.
 Table 5 above introduces some general purpose questions for describing (what, who, when, and where), analysing (how and why), and evaluating (so what, now what).
-However, these may not provide enough scope for showing deep insight into your topic and more detailed, HPE-specific questions might be needed (see framework 1), as well as a more detailed framework of the thinking process (see framework 2).
+However, these may not provide enough scope for showing deep insight into your topic and more detailed, HPE-specific questions might be needed (see framework following).

-Critical thinking framework 1.
+Critical thinking framework